 About the Computers for Schools program

-CFS refurbishment centres are located across Canada and offer internship opportunities through the Technical Work Experience Program (TWEP).
-As participants in the Youth Employment Strategy, CFS affiliates hire students and recent graduates from college and university, providing young people with paid, practical on-the-job experience in refurbishment centres across Canada.
+CFS refurbishment centres are located across Canada and offer these internship opportunities to students and recent graduates from college and university, providing young people with paid, practical on-the-job experience in refurbishment centres across Canada.

 First delivery!
 A truck with 160 computers leaves Ottawa for the Maritimes

-Delivery of 50,000 computers to schools and libraries
+CFS celebrates 125,000 computers delivered to schools and libraries

 Source: Computers for Schools statistics